 To Preserve Architectural Charm

-It's impossible to replicate the authenticity and charm of historic properties, so if preserving your home's original features is high on your priority list, choose to renovate.
+It's impossible to replicate the authenticity and character of historic properties, so if preserving your home's original features is important to you, choose to renovate.

 Protecting period character was a ‘must’ for our clients at our Farragon project.
-Built in 1898, great care was taken to preserve the home's Victorian significance.
-Wall partitions were gently cut and removed to avoid disturbing ornate cornicing, while the original timber staircase was patiently repaired.
-Decorative woodwork, sash and case windows, stained glass, panelled doors and picture railings were all restored.
+Built in 1898, we took great care to preserve the home's Victorian features.
+Wall partitions were carefully cut and removed to avoid disturbing ornate cornicing, while the original timber staircase was meticulously repaired.
+We also restored the decorative woodwork, sash and case windows, stained glass, panelled doors and picture railings.

 The home was modernised throughout, including reconfiguring the ground floor layout.
 Yet Farragon still retains the traditional spirit of a period property.